 With MultCloud, you can easily and quickly migrate files/folders, photos/pictures/videos, documents/sheets, etc. data directly from one cloud account to another without losing data.
 In this article, take migrating files from Google Drive to Dropbox as an example.
 As for how much time it costs, it depends on how much data you transfer.

 How to Migrate From Cloud to Cloud with MultCloud?

 In general, to migrate data from one cloud directory to another, you have to first create a free account of MultCloud, then add both of your cloud drive accounts to MultCloud, and finally carry out file migration between clouds.

 Step 1.
 Create One MultCloud Account

 Note: Especially, there is a kind of account which do not need user to sign up with their personal information.
-It is “Experience without signing up” under “Sign up” button on top right of every page or on the banner of home page.
+It is “Try without signing up” under “Sign up Free” button on top right of every page or on the banner of home page.
 This is a temporary account for you to experience the functions of MultCloud.
 If you have some doubts about MultCloud, just make use of this account to have a try.
 When you are convinced by it, then you can continue to create a real account.

 Step 2.
 Add Cloud Account

 After you have created an account of MultCloud, either temporary or private, you can then add your related cloud drive storage accounts into MultCloud platform.